storming0x/foundry_strategy_mix/README.md

 Before deploying, update the constructor-args variable within the Makefile to include any parameters applicable.
 Make sure to seperate each argument only by a space, no commas.

 The deploy script is coded to deploy the "Strategy" contract within the Strategy.sol file.
 This can be updated by simply updating to src/YourContract.sol:YourContract.

+## GitHub Actions

+This template comes with GitHub Actions pre-configured.
+Your contracts will be linted and tested on every push to `master` and `develop` branch.

+Note though that to make this work, you must se your `INFURA_API_KEY` and your `ETHERSCAN_API_KEY` as GitHub secrets.

 # Resources

 - Yearn [Discord channel](https://discord.com/invite/6PNv2nF/)